 A little over 10 miles southeast of Rockford, off of Belding Road, you’ll find Grattan Irish Pub.
 I stumbled onto it a few years ago and think it’s a quaint dive bar with a solid Irish Pub feel—shamrocks galore!

 Built by Irish farmer immigrants, and established in 1937, Grattan Pub is family owned and operated.
 The menu offers Irish fare, like the corned beef Rueben sandwich with homemade sauerkraut (that they brine), but it also offers fairly traditional bar food.
-The burgers and wings are both tasty and, although I’m not a burrito fan, theirs get good marks from friends.
-On weekends, you can also choose a ribeye or New York Strip steak, both of which are sourced locally.
+The burgers and wings are both tasty.
+On Friday and Saturday, you can also choose a ribeye or New York Strip steak, both of which are sourced locally.

-On Tuesday nights, Grattan Irish Pub has team trivia and sometimes, in the summer months, it has live music.
+Sometimes Grattan Irish Pub has live music on the weekends.
 Check the pub’s Facebook page for more information.

 The Curragh Traditional Irish Pub (Holland, MI)

-Prior to the Pandemic, my oldest son, Matthew – a soccer fan – liked to go to the Curragh to cheer on his favorite team while enjoying their traditional Irish cuisine.
-Currently the Curragh offers takeaway family-style versions of its popular fare.
+My oldest son, Matthew – a soccer fan – enjoys going to the Curragh to cheer on his favorite team while enjoying their traditional Irish cuisine.
+The Curragh offers traditional Irish fare, including shepherd's pie, Irish stew, and corned beef.